Computer Vision Engineer Jobs in USA with Visa Sponsorship

 Does Computer Vision Engineer qualify as a specialty occupation for H-1B?

 Yes.
 Computer Vision Engineering consistently meets USCIS's specialty occupation standard because the role requires at minimum a bachelor's degree in a specific technical field, typically computer science, electrical engineering, or applied mathematics.
-USCIS has approved H-1B petitions for this job title at high rates, particularly when the petition documents how the degree field directly applies to the specific computer vision work being performed.
+USCIS has approved H-1B visa petitions for this job title at high rates, particularly when the petition documents how the degree field directly applies to the specific computer vision work being performed.

 Can I get sponsored as a Computer Vision Engineer without a computer science degree?